klibjk/Replit-DeviceMonitoringSystem/README.md

 # Device Inventory Alert Tracker

-A full-stack CRUD application for managing device inventory and alerts with audit logging functionality.
+A full-stack CRUD application for managing device inventory and alerts with comprehensive monitoring and audit logging capabilities.

 ## Features